pedramamini/Pedster/README.md

 # Pedster

 A modular data processing pipeline built with Dagster, designed to ingest, process, and output data from various sources.
+Each component is self-contained and can be easily extended or modified.
+IO from various components can be mapped to one another to create custom pipelines.
+Each component is also accessible via CLI.

 ## Features